Chaoqizhu/Chaoqizhu.github.io/_pages/cv.md

 {% include base_path %}

-I am an Associate Professor at Ocean University of China and the founder of the SEA-Fluids Research Group.
-My research explores how **submarine fluids and ocean dynamics regulate seabed evolution, environmental changes, and marine geohazards**.
+I am an Associate Professor at Ocean University of China and the founder of the SEA-Fluids Research Group (*Seabed Evolution Affected by Fluids*).
+My research explores how **fluid processes regulate seabed evolution, environmental changes, and marine geohazards**.

-The seafloor is a dynamic interface where geological processes and ocean processes interact across multiple spatial and temporal scales.
-My group investigates how subsurface fluid activities, ocean forcing, and sediment responses shape seabed environments and influence seafloor stability.
+The seafloor is a dynamic interface shaped by fluid processes from both within and above the seabed.
+My group investigates how **subsurface geological fluids, oceanic fluid dynamics, and sedimentary processes** govern seabed evolution and influence seafloor stability across different spatial and temporal scales.

-By integrating **deep-sea observations, geophysical exploration, laboratory experiments, and numerical simulations**, we aim to reveal the mechanisms controlling fluid migration, sediment transport, seabed deformation, and marine geological hazards.
+By integrating **deep-sea observations, geophysical exploration, laboratory experiments, and numerical simulations**, we aim to reveal the mechanisms controlling fluid migration, sediment dynamics, seabed deformation, and marine geohazard evolution.

-Our research spans submarine fluid systems, methane seepage, hydrate-related processes, internal waves, typhoon-driven benthic storms, sediment resuspension, and submarine landslides.
+Our research spans submarine fluid systems, methane seepage, gas hydrate-related processes, internal waves, typhoon-driven benthic storms, sediment resuspension, and submarine landslides.

-Through multidisciplinary approaches, we seek to advance understanding of the dynamic evolution of the seafloor and provide new insights into marine environmental change and geohazard assessment.
+Through multidisciplinary observations and modeling, we seek to advance understanding of the dynamic evolution of the seafloor and provide new insights into marine environmental change and geohazard assessment.

 <br/>